maxrooted/instashell/README.md

-# Instashell
+# Instashell v1.5
 ## Author: github.com/thelinuxchoice
 ## IG: instagram.com/thelinuxchoice

-Instashell is an Shell Script to perform brute force attack against Instagram, this script can bypass login limiting on wrong passwords, so basically it can test infinite number of passwords.
+Instashell is an Shell Script to perform multi-threaded brute force attack against Instagram, this script can bypass login limiting on wrong passwords, and it can test infinite number of passwords with rate of 400 password/min

 ![instashell](https://user-images.githubusercontent.com/34893261/37567580-c98d3a58-2aa7-11e8-9022-a5bc86326302.png)